 Although it's difficult to tell people they can't volunteer, the consequences of not telling them can be worse.
 In my own program, one man who was very enthusiastic simply couldn't keep himself from doing the work for learners.
 Even though he was advised repeatedly in training and in the classroom by his supervising teacher and by learners themselves (often in no uncertain terms) that what he was doing was unacceptable, he couldn't seem to understand.
 Ultimately, with students in revolt and refusing to work with him at all, he was persuaded to "retire" as a volunteer.
 The whole episode was painful and disruptive for everyone involved, including the volunteer, who, despite his problems with learners, was an extremely nice and well -meaning man.
 It all could have been avoided if he'd been counseled out of volunteering at the beginning.

 Many programs, in addition to interviews, ask volunteers for references, which can be very helpful.
 Some programs also require CORI checks, background checks for criminal records.
-It helps to develop clear policies about particular issues - active substance abuse, a history of sexual offenses, etc.- so that rejecting potential volunteers in these circumstances is not subject to any individual's judgment.
+It helps to develop clear policies about particular issues - active substance use, a history of sexual offenses, etc.- so that rejecting potential volunteers in these circumstances is not subject to any individual's judgment.

 After you find people to staff the program, whether they're professionals or volunteers, they have to be trained.
 While professionals may or may not be well versed in teaching techniques or in understanding adult learners, they will certainly have much to learn about the community and the organization, at the very least.
 Volunteers may be starting from scratch in everything having to do with adult literacy education.

 Training for both professionals and volunteers should cover such areas as the nature of literacy and adult learning, what adult learners might be like, the program's philosophy and educational assumptions, some techniques and approaches for starting off, etc. In addition, both professional staff and volunteers need some arrangement for ongoing training for as long as they work in the program.